stashgg/stash-unity/Assets/Stash.Popup/README.md

     // Enable browser-based checkout for this operation.
     StashPayCard.Instance.ForceWebBasedCheckout = true;

-    // This will open isolated browser window instead of the in-app card.
+    // This will open in-app browser window instead of the in-app card.
+    // In browser mode only dismiss callback is available.
+Use deeplinks for success/failure callbacks.
-    StashPayCard.Instance.OpenCheckout(url, OnDismiss, OnSuccess, OnFailure);
+    StashPayCard.Instance.OpenCheckout(url, OnDismiss);
 }
 ```

-In browser mode, Stash Pay can't trigger Unity Success/Failure callbacks directly like the in-app dialog.
+In browser mode, Stash Pay can't trigger Unity Success/Failure callbacks directly like the in-app dialog can.
 Instead, the purchase result is sent back via deeplinks.
 Always implement deeplink handling alongside native callbacks to cover all use-cases.
 See section below for details.

 > **Android Note:** Some Unity projects *may* require the `androidx.browser` dependency to use Chrome Custom Tabs.
 See [Troubleshooting](#android-browser-fallback-behavior-inconsistency) section for setup instructions.